 The slide plate should be adjusted to a low setting 1" (2.5 cm) off the floor.
 It is best to test to see which is the easiest way to remove double stick.
 Start with a cutting head from 10"-14" (25-35 cm) with self-scoring blades.
-Use self-scoring blades with 4" wings, 6" or 12" wide for best results.
-If self-scoring blades do not work, score through the carpet (Figure 21) the width of the blade (standard blade) and scrape up.
+If self-scoring blades do not work, score through the carpet (Figure 18) the width of the blade (standard blade) and scrape up.
 In some cases, carpet might pull off the pad and then scrape up the pad separately.
 Usually leaving carpet connected to the pad works the best.